What to Expect in a Session

-The first session begins in the comfort of your own home.
+The first session begins in the comfort of your own home or in my Massage Studio.
 Animals tend to be more relaxed in a familiar environment and so, when possible, scheduling the first session at your house works best.
-Sometimes this is not possible (do to schedule, time, or distance), so I also massage clients at Aqua Dog Spa or Splash Dog Spa.
+Sometimes this is not possible (do to schedule, time, or distance), so I also massage clients in my studio in Port Townsend, Washington as well.

 It is helpful to schedule the first massage for an hour.
 This gives me time to do a complete and thorough assessment, speak with you about your animal’s overall health, and discuss why you are seeking massage/acupressure therapy.
 After the first session, I will discuss with you my recommendations about length and frequency of future sessions.